-The beautiful houses overlook its well-kept green garden, include the Amsterdam's oldest surviving house Het Houten Huys dating from around 1420.
+The beautiful houses overlook its well-kept green garden, include one of Amsterdam's oldest surviving houses Het Houten Huys dating from around 1528.

 This ancient, restored wooden house is one of the 2 wooden houses still existing in the old city centre of Amsterdam.
 The other one is Café In 't Aepjen on Zeedijk 1.

 On the adjoining walls, there is a fascinating collection of wall plaques with biblical theme.

 After the Alteration (Protestant takeover) of 1578, when Amsterdam came under Calvinist rule, the Begijnhof was the only Roman Catholic institution to be allowed to remain in existence.
 This was because the houses were the beguines' private property.
 The church was ceded to the English Presbyterians, and since that time has been alluded to as the "English Church".

 The southern fringe of the square is dominated by the English Reformed Church (Engelse Kerk) which dates from the 15th century and possesses its original medieval tower.

 The Begijnhof Chapel (No. 29 and 30), a clandestine church, was completed in 1680.
 It contains many reminders of the Catholic past.

 It was forbidden for the beguines to keep dogs or roosters in their courtyard.
 It would be far too noisy.

 Girlfriends were not allowed to stay overnight without express permission.
 It was strictly forbidden for boys over the age of 3, let alone adult males, to stay in the almhouses.